2017 Update: Federal politicians passed the Consumer Review Fairness Act, which outlaws online defamation gag clauses.

 FTC Rejects Gag Clause Explanation

 Ostensibly, “WLC” included a defamation gag clause in its user contract.
 But the FTC said, “Nah-ah,” which isn’t surprising since the agency has traditionally kept a close eye on supplement manufacturers and marketers.
 Moreover, the clause included a damning phrase: “regardless of your personal experience with [WLC],” which probably tipped the legal scale; it’s one thing to warn against defamation, but another to threaten against free speech.

 Free Contracts, Which Can Be Found Online, May Invite An FTC Investigation

 In the resultant case, the nation’s consumer watchdog deemed the company’s defamation clause “unfair and deceptive.”

 So, how can businesses guard against “unfair and deceptive” clients?
 By working with a lawyer who creates practical and protective arrangements that won’t attract the FTC’s watchful eye.

 If you use a free online contract, the consequences could be dreadful.
 Why?
 Because freebie agreements usually aren’t as comprehensive as they can — and should — be.
 Sometimes, they include sneaky clauses that work against businesses.

 To avoid a run in with the Federal Trade Commission, work with an advertising and marketing lawyer.
-The attorneys at Kelly Warner have been practicing online marketing law for a long time.
 Partner Daniel Warner is an astonishingly effective litigator, and Aaron Kelly – the other named partner, enjoys a 10-out-of-10 rating on lawyer review website AVVO.com.
 Kelly also maintains a preeminent rating with venerated attorney assessment group Martindale-Hubbell.

 To learn more about Kelly Warner, click here.
-To read more about other FTC cases and legal issues that affect today’s marketplace, head here.
+To read more about other FTC cases and legal issues affecting today’s marketplace, head here.
 If you are currently dealing with an FTC investigation or inquiry, get an attorney.
 Going it alone could result in an avoidable — and unfavorable — business-crushing fine.
 Besides, hiring a lawyer to help with marketing initiatives may be a lot less costly than you think – and could ultimately save you a small fortune.
 Don’t wait.
 Get in touch today.